-Luckily, older people aren’t stuck with keyboard that are difficult to use.
+Luckily, older people aren’t stuck with a keyboard that is difficult to use.
 There’s a lot of great keyboards for senior citizens designed to make using the computer easier and more comfortable.
-Here’s some of the benefits you’ll see with these keyboards –
+Here are some of the benefits you’ll see with these keyboards –

 - Large print.
 Another welcome change is the letters on the keys are much larger than a standard keyboard, which makes it easier to see for people with poor vision.